 Vecinos provides services to migrant and seasonal agricultural workers and their families in the 8 western-most counties of North Carolina as well as communities in Buncombe County and Rabun County, GA.
 We cover almost 3,500 square miles!
 While our mission is to improve the lives of farmworkers, for us it embodies more than just clinical care.
 Some of our other services include a monthly food bank program, wellness group classes, health education, and case management services, such as appointment scheduling, transportation, and interpretation.

 Vecinos means ‘neighbors’ in Spanish, and this is the foundation of the organization’s mission.
 Vecinos believes in reaching out, with open hands and hearts, and being good neighbors to the people who plant and pick our food.
 Farmworkers often feel like an invisible population; at Vecinos, we don’t just offer health care, we aim to show appreciation for the important work that farmworkers do, offer them the support and care that all people deserve, and welcome them to our area as valuable members of our community by doing the following.

-- Fully functioning mobile health care clinic, May to November
+- Fully functioning mobile health care clinic

 - Weekly traditional-style evening clinics